unic/sitecore-module-flex/README.md

 ## Changelog

+### 3.31

+* upgrade Unic.Configuration packages to version 3.1.0
+* adapt packages and references to the new Nuget Feeds

 ### 3.30.1

 *  Get rid of the error when trying to export data for a form that is not existing in database set as `Unic.Feature.Flex.InitialDatabase` (web by default) but existis in master.